Shape

 }

-The code above tells Terraform to store the state for a frontend-app module in an S3 bucket called my-terraform-state under the path stage/frontend-app/terraform.tfstate, and to use a DynamoDB table called my-lock-table for locking.
-This is a great feature that every single Terraform team uses to collaborate, but it comes with one major gotcha: the backend configuration does not support variables or expressions of any sort.
+The code above tells OpenTofu/Terraform to store the state for a frontend-app module in an S3 bucket called my-terraform-state under the path stage/frontend-app/terraform.tfstate, and to use a DynamoDB table called my-lock-table for locking.
+This is a great feature that almost every single OpenTofu/Terraform team uses to collaborate, but it comes with one major gotcha: the backend configuration does not support variables or expressions of any sort (this may change in the near future with OpenTofu v1.8.0!).
 That is, the following will NOT work:

 # stage/frontend-app/main.tf